nicohlr/ipychart/docs/docs/user_guide/configuration.md

 #### Callbacks functions

 Some of the arguments can be filled with callback functions.
-Callback function are Javascript function inputed into the chart to do some specific actions.
-To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).
+A Callback function is a Javascript function inputted into the chart to do some specific actions.
+To learn how to use callback functions in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).

 #### Labels argument

 The legend label configuration is nested below the legend configuration using the `'labels'` key.
-It is a dictionary which allows you to configure the appearance of the labels within the legent.
-It can contains the followings arguments:
+It is a dictionary which allows you to configurate the appearance of the labels within the legend.
+It can contain the followings arguments:

 ``` py
 options = {